usnistgov/OSCAL/docs/prose/Profile-Semantics.md

 IDs are expected to be unique within document scope, so no control or subcontrol will have the same ID as another in the same catalog.

 Moreover, for purposes of these specifications, ID values are expected to be unique *across* catalogs.
-If ID collision occurs between catalogs, a system is expected to resolve them such that all controls from all catalogs can be addressed distinctly.
+If local (document-level) ID collision occurs between catalogs, a system is expected to resolve them such that all controls from all catalogs can be addressed distinctly, each call resolving relative to its invocation.
+Catalogs, however, must also be valid to relevant OSCAL schemas and Schematrons demonstrating their structural integrity.
+This specification does not define what happens with non-OSCAL inputs to profile resolution.

+Note also that it is an expectation that every time a given profile or catalog is invoked, the *same resource* (catalog or resolved profile) is returned, enabling systems to cache.
+(Cf XPath doc() function.)
+Along with this is the assumption that resolution of a profile against its sources (profiles and catalogs) will be side-effect free; for example, it cannot have the effect of rewriting catalogs or upstream profiles (by calling some magical URI) or creating new resources to be exploited elsewhere.

-We do not yet support selection by other criteria such as context/organization ("all of AC") or controlled property values ("controls that have X=Y").
+We do not yet support selection of controls by other criteria such as context/organization ("all of AC") or controlled property values ("controls that have X=Y").

-It is an error if the same authority (catalog or profile) is called by more than one invocation. *(This is Schematronable.
+It is not an error if the same resource (catalog or profile) is called by more than one invocation. *(This is Schematronable.
 Fallback: process anyway.
 Complementary call sets will resolve; duplicate calls or multiple settings will result in duplicative or contradictory outputs.)*

 Invocations can select controls by inclusion or by exclusion.
-If an invocation does not indicate an inclusion, then all controls from the invoked authority are implicitly included.
+If an invocation does not indicate an inclusion, then all controls from the invoked resource are implicitly included.
 (In the XML, no `/invoke/include` is the same as having `/invoke/include/all`.
 Accordingly, solo `/invoke/exclude` with no "include" stated, is meaningful: include everything but what is excluded.)

 Subcontrols are regarded as dependent on their controls.
-If a control is not selected, it is an error if any of its subcontrols are selected. *(Fallback: drop the subcontrol silently.)* When selecting a subcontrol, see to it that its control is also selected, or select the subcontrols implicitly with a "with subcontrols" setting at a higher level.
+If a control is not selected, it is an error if any of its subcontrols are selected. *(Fallback: drop the subcontrol silently.)* When selecting a subcontrol, see to it that its control is also selected, or select the subcontrols implicitly with a setting ("with subcontrols") setting at a higher level.

 It is an error if an invocation includes a control or subcontrol more than once. *(Sch.
 Fallback: include a single copy of the control.)*